-When there is a trust document and it is filed with the court.
-The petitioner will seek appointment as trustee and once the court determines the trust is valid and all the requirements are met, the court will then appoint the trustee and issue letters of trusteeship.
+When a trust document is filed with the court, the petitioner will seek appointment as trustee.
+Once the court determines the trust is valid and all the requirements are met, the court will then appoint the trustee and issue letters of trusteeship.
 The trustee is also known as a fiduciary.

 If you have concerns about the actions of an estate fiduciary, contact the Law Office of Bonnie Lawston.
 We have more than 20 years of experience handling estate litigation for people throughout Nassau County and Suffolk County on Long Island.

 We work with people at any stage of an estate fiduciary action, helping you take the right steps to protect your interests.
 We handle a broad range of fiduciary disputes, including controversies involving:

 - Breach of fiduciary duty—We will carefully review the actions of an executor, administrator, personal representative or other estate fiduciary, and will take legal action to stop all wrongful conduct and hold fiduciaries accountable for any breach of fiduciary duty

 - Removal of a fiduciary—When a fiduciary has violated his or her duties, whether through self-dealing, conflict of interest, or other wrongful actions, we will help you take the appropriate steps to remove and replace the fiduciary

 - Contested accountings—We will help you challenge an accounting or inventory of assets, as well as fiduciary accounts of income or expenses related to an estate